Superhero Makeovers: Superman

 If anyone needed a reminder of how big comic books are in society despite being a niche market publication-wise, Superman’s death was a prime example.
 National news outlets reported on the story.
 Sales boomed.
 People really got duped into believing that the Man of Steel was dead.
 Thus the comics industry learned how to make a quick buck: kill off an iconic character, have a not-as-good replacement fill his shoes, and then bring him back.

-Eventually, it was revealed that Superman wasn’t really dead but only near death, and he eventually stored up enough red sun energy to return to the land of the living.
-In keeping with the trend that superheroes in the 90s had to be stupid and ugly, he came back with a mullet and briefly wore a black costume and wielded a gun before finally going back to his iconic red and blue outfit.
+Eventually, it was revealed that Superman wasn’t really dead but only near death, and he eventually stored up enough solar energy to return to the land of the living.
+In keeping with the trend that superheroes in the 90s had to be stupid and ugly, he came back with a mullet, wore a black costume, and wielded a gun for a short time.
+The black costume and gun disappeared quickly, but the mullet unfortunately remained.

 Remember what I said about every comic book character in the 90s looking stupid?
 Well, for Superman, the mullet wasn’t the worst thing in that department.
 In the crossover event Final Night, in which an alien parasite nearly extinguished Earth’s sun, Superman lost most of his powers.
 Through ways that make little sense to me and that I don’t clearly remember, Superman got his powers back after the sun was re-ignited, but got turned into some sort of electric being.
 He needed a containment suit, got some new powers, and lost some old powers.
 He did gain the interesting side effect of losing his powers entirely when he was in his Clark Kent form, which had some story potential.
 Overall, though, this was a pretty lame attempt to reinvent the Man of Steel, especially considering how much he had gone through in recent years, revealing his secret identity, getting killed, returning to life, and then getting married.
 Furthermore, changing up an icon like Superman by giving him non-iconic powers was pretty weak.
 Creating an electricity-based character might have worked, but grafting it onto Superman made little sense, even in a world of aliens, mad scientists, and magicians.